-But the summers…let’s talk about the summers here for just a minute (see my album Pacific Northwest Outdoor Photography to get an idea of just how beautiful Washington is during the 3 – 4 months of glorious weather.)
-Ah, weather.
-This brings me to one of the main reasons I did choose to move here; seasons.
+But the summers…let’s talk about the summers here for just a minute.
+This brings me to one of the main reasons I chose to leave Hawaii to move here; seasons.
 All four of them!

 So here’s pretty much what a full year looks like in Seattle (I’ll begin with my favorite season):